aws-samples/aws-field-samples/ConverseSqlAgent/README.md

 cd ../../
 ```

-3. Once bak in the working directory of your code.
+3. Once back in the working directory of your code.
 Create a Python virtual environment
 ```
 python3.11 -m venv .venv
 ```